Skip to main content

 As well as making staff feel appreciated when they’ve gone the extra mile, the channel encourages a working environment where team members actively recognise each other’s successes, which also sets the bar that little bit higher for everyone.

 You might not use software like Slack at your workplace, but taking the time to publicly recognise staff achievement will do wonders for morale and remind your employees that hard work does not go unrewarded.
+Even a little recognition goes a long way.

-8. Encourage use of annual leave
+8. Encourage the use of annual leave

-We all know how important it is for staff to make use of their annual leave, but in busy, high-pressure work environments it’s easy for people to feel like they don’t have time to book a holiday, or that they’d be letting the side down if they did.
+We all know how important it is for staff to make use of their annual leave, but it's easy in busy, high-pressure work environments for people to feel like they don’t have time to book a holiday, or that they’d be letting the side down if they did.

 Sometimes, staff need a nudge in the right direction — to know that it’s not just OK to book time off, but that it’s actually really important that they do.